 Lottery-multimillionaire Jay Hixton is shot in the heart at home around midnight.
 He was apparently forced to open his safe.
 It contained a gun even butler Reginald Easley didn't know about, which was laid besides him, and a bag, which was taken, containing $100,000 cash and a blue dye bomb, which exploded in a maintenance worker's face.
 Various suspects arise from Hixton's bizarre generosity, his own murky past and his family, an ex and junkie daughter, and even his winning lottery ticket a year ago.
-Written by

 Did You Know?